Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 - Stretch your muscles.
 Stretch 3 times daily, including before bedtime and before exercise.
 Stretch briefly, and then release each stretch.
 Do not stretch so far that you feel pain.
 Daily stretches will relax your muscles and increase flexibility.
 Ask your healthcare provider for instructions on muscle stretches that are right for you.

-- Warm up before you exercise.
-Run in place slowly or walk at a brisk pace to warm your muscles.
+- Warm up and cool down when you exercise.
+Run in place slowly or walk at a brisk pace to warm your muscles before you exercise.
+When you finish exercising, walk for a few minutes to cool down.

 - Drink liquids as directed.
 Liquids can help prevent muscle cramps caused by dehydration.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 You may need to drink liquids that replace lost electrolytes, such as sports drinks.